Save to My DOJO

 - Learn to live with the fact that storage is slow.

 - Learn to live with Hyper-V’s I/O scheduler.
 If you want a computer system to have 100% access to storage bandwidth, start by checking your assumptions.
 Just because a single file copy doesn’t go as fast as you think it should, does not mean that the system won’t perform its production role adequately.
 If you’re certain that a system must have total and complete storage speed, then do not virtualize it.
-The only way that a VM can get that level of speed is by stealing I/O from other guests.
+A VM cannot achieve that level of speed without stealing I/O from other guests.

 - Enable read caches